5 Ginseng Tea Benefits

 Cognitive Vitality.
 PANAX GINSENG.https://www.alzdiscovery.org/cognitive-vitality/ratings/panax-ginseng

-National Institute on Aging.
-High blood pressure is linked to cognitive decline. https://www.nia.nih.gov/news/high-blood-pressure-linked-cognitive-decline
+National Institute on Aging. https://www.nia.nih.gov/news/high-blood-pressure-linked-cognitive-decline

 Frontiers in Cellular and Molecular Biology.
 Gut Microbiota: Therapeutic Targets of Ginseng Against Multiple Disorders and Ginsenoside Transformation. https://www.frontiersin.org/articles/10.3389/fcimb.2022.853981/

 Molecules.
 Red Ginseng Improves Exercise Endurance by Promoting Mitochondrial Biogenesis and Myoblast Differentiation. https://www.mdpi.com/1420-3049/25/4/865/htm

 National Library of Medicine.
 Review of Ginseng Anti-Diabetic Studies.https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6943541/